Bruce1102/Exotic-Options-Pricing/README.md

 <h2>Exotic Options:</h2>
 Exotic options are financial derivatives that offer more complexity than standard options in terms of their payoff conditions and structures.
-Here's a brief overview of the exotic options covered in this project:
+Below is a list of features of exotic options

+**1. American Options (Early Exercise):** Unlike standard European options, the holder of this option has the privilage of exercising the option at any point before maturity as they wish.
+For American type options, the path dependency is weak, meaning the partial differential equation to be solved has no more independent variables than a European contract

+**2. Barrier Options (Weak Path Dependency):** These options become activated or deactivated when the price of the underlying asset crosses a certain barrier level.
+Depending on the specifics, they can be classified as knock-in or knock-out.
+This is considered as an exotic option due to the property of weak path dependency - The final payoff is influenced by the path taken by the underlying asset price.

-**1. Asian Options:** These options have their payoff determined by the average price of the underlying asset over a certain period, rather than just the final price.
+**3. Asian Options (Strong Path Dependency):** These options have their payoff determined by the average price of the underlying asset over a certain period, rather than just the final price.
 This averaging can either be arithmetic or geometric.

-**2. American Options:** Unlike European options that can only be exercised at expiration, American options can be exercised at any time before or at its expiration.
-This flexibility often leads to them having a higher premium than European options.
+Strong path dependence in financial options refers to a characteristic where the final payoff of the option is highly sensitive and contingent on the specific historical price path taken by the underlying asset.
+In other words, the cumulative price movements of the asset over time significantly influence the option's ultimate value.

-**3. Lookback Options:** These options allow the holder to "look back" over time to determine the payoff.
+**3. Lookback Options (Strong Path Dependency):** These options allow the holder to "look back" over time to determine the payoff.
 The payoff of a lookback option depends on the optimal value the underlying asset reached during the life of the option.

-**4. Barrier Options:** These options become activated or deactivated when the price of the underlying asset crosses a certain barrier level.
-Depending on the specifics, they can be classified as knock-in or knock-out.
+Similar to Asian options, lookback options are a form of strong path dependency as the payoff of this option is solely dependent on the path taken by the underlying asset.

+<h2> Pricing methods </h2>
+As these exotic options have different properties, different options will be priced with different methods.
+American and knock-out barrier options will be priced with Finite Different Methods (FDM) as they have a very similar PDE to the standard European option, the only difference would be boundary conditions and additional function to modify each point on the mesh grid.
+A regular Black Scholes PDE has two variables - value of underlying asset and time.
+Since Asian, Lookback, and knock-in barrier are strongly path dependent, they require an additional variable representing the historical price; using FDM to solve this PDE will require us to generate a 3D grid.
+To tackle this problem these options will be priced with a Monte-Carlo method.

 <h2>Monte Carlo Method:</h2>